rollup/rollup/docs/05-plugin-development.md

   dynamicImporters: string[], // the ids of all modules that import this module via dynamic import()
   implicitlyLoadedAfterOneOf: string[], // implicit relationships, declared via this.emitChunk
   implicitlyLoadedBefore: string[], // implicit relationships, declared via this.emitChunk
-  hasModuleSideEffects: boolean // are imports of this module included if nothing is imported from it }
+  hasModuleSideEffects: boolean | "no-treeshake" // are imports of this module included if nothing is imported from it }
 ```